Introduction to Decentralized Finance

 If you want to make money by speculating on the price or engaging in established trading systems like arbitrage or statistical arbitrage, you should not even think of working with DeFi assets, at least, for the time being.
 We still need several technological breakthroughs to happen in the industry before we can start trading as efficiently as in the case with CEX platforms.

 While many crypto enthusiasts believe that DeFi is the future, the ecosystem still has some issues and can be exploited.
 Evidently, the story of price manipulations using Aave’s flash loans which were uncollateralized is one of the best illustrations of many loopholes that exist in the domain.
+The unregulated nature of DeFi makes it susceptible to scams, where malicious actors can exploit vulnerabilities to defraud users.

-People do not know who they are dealing with
+People do not know who they are dealing with in DeFi

-The market never has enough funds to go around
+The market never has enough funds to go around in DeFi trading

 Low liquidity is an issue that may significantly affect the price action and cause issues for retail traders using DEX platforms.
 Sudden volatility, slippages, and tailgating are all consequences of liquidity issues that plague the DeFi industry.

-Potential problems with smart contract design
+Potential problems with smart contract design in DeFi platforms

-The lack of interoperability hinders the progress
+The lack of interoperability hinders DeFi progress

 Differences between architectures create the problem of reduced interoperability preventing users from using their tokens when they want to engage with other products and services within the same domain.